valbok/QtAVPlayer/README.md

 9. HW accelerations:

    QT_AVPLAYER_NO_HWDEVICE can be used to force using software decoding.
 The video codec is negotiated automatically.

+  * `VA-API` and `VDPAU` for Linux: the frames are returned with OpenGL textures.
+  * `Video Toolbox` for macOS and iOS: the frames are returned with Metal Textures.
+  * `D3D11` for Windows: the frames should be mapped to CPU memory.
+D3D11 Textures are not yet supported.
+  * `MediaCodec` for Android: the frames are returned with OpenGL textures.

 10. QtMultimedia could be used to render video frames to QML or Widgets.
 See [examples](examples).